renaissance-benchmarks/renaissance/README.md

 ```

 This will retrieve all the dependencies, compile all the benchmark projects and the harness,
-bundle the JARs and create the final JAR under `target/scala-2.12`.
+bundle the JARs and create the final JAR under `target` directory.

 ### Running the benchmarks